 “I mean, you’re kind of cute,” she said, as nonchalantly as if I were on an entirely different bus.
 Then, her top lip recoiled — a facial expression Kerry Washington brings to every one of her roles — before she finished her assessment with emphasis.
 “But only when your hair is cut.”
 Which was to say, it wasn’t my day: Curly naps had taken over my head and my hairline was channeling Mickey Mouse.
 She went right back to coloring; I spent the following 25 years obsessing over shape-ups.

 What I hadn’t anticipated, though, is how seeing those curls and coils sprout fed a sense of identity — especially while working at a fancy startup where diversity was an ideal, but not entirely a reality.
-My hair asserted who I was at the time: A Black man living in America when police brutality was rampant and we were mere months away from swearing in a bigoted president.

 It’s peculiar to remember such a seemingly inconsequential occurrence, but that memory might explain why hair has been a focal point throughout much of my life.
 Of course, the nationwide closing of barbershops due to Covid-19 has proven that Black men are sensitive about their shit.
 But I’ve always felt particularly fixated on my follicles, that is, the sturdiness of my hairline and sporting waves deeper than the Pacific.